Lyushen/CloudExam/resources/README.md

 - [ ] There is a lower risk of service failure if a natural disaster causes a service disruption in a given AWS Region.
 - [x] The application will have higher availability because it can withstand a service disruption in one Availability Zone.
-- [ ] There will be better coverage as Availability Zones are geographical^ distant and can serve a wider area.
+- [ ] There will be better coverage as Availability Zones are geographical distant and can serve a wider area.
 - [ ] There will be decreased application latency that will improve the user experience.

 **[⬆ Back to Top](#table-of-contents)**